How to Overcome Mediocrity and Finally Stand Out in Life

 - Passive routines

-It isn’t a fixed identity or something you’re stuck with forever.
-It’s a condition created by repeated behaviors — and anything built through behavior can be changed through behavior.
+But mediocrity isn’t permanent.
+It’s not a fixed identity or something you have to live with forever.
+It’s the result of repeated behaviors—and anything built through behavior can be changed through behavior.

-In this article I’ll explain why people get stuck in mediocrity, what truly causes average living, and how to overcome it in a realistic and sustainable way.
+In this article, you’ll learn why people get stuck in mediocrity, what causes average living, and how to overcome mediocrity in a realistic and sustainable way.

 What Mediocrity Actually Means